SyedSahil80328/Integrated-Assistive-System-For-Object-Detection-And-Blind-Navigation/README.md

 pip3 install imutils
 ```

+<p>Simply copy and paste it, things followed by # (the description of a particular module being installed) are treated as comments by shell interpreter (Linux terminal in this case)</p>
 <p>If you are facing the externally managed environment due to installing modules using pip, then simply remove the <code>EXTERNALLY-MANAGED</code> file by</p>

 ```